pravega/pravega/docs/index.md

 ## Support

 Don’t hesitate to ask!
-Contact the developers and community on the mailing lists if you need any help.
+Contact the developers and community on the [mailing lists](https://groups.google.com/forum/#!forum/pravega-users) or on [slack](https://codecommunity.slack.com/#pravega) if you need any help.
 Open an issue if you found a bug on [Github Issues](https://github.com/pravega/pravega/issues)

 ## Contributing